wwalterr/dailly/README.md

 yarn start
 ```

-Open [localhost:19002](http://localhost:19002/) where a QR code can be scanned using Expo Go or launch the application in a virtual or real device, by pressing `a` in the CLI.

-> Optionally you can start the application server directly in a device `yarn android`

-To build the application see the [reference](https://docs.expo.io/distribution/building-standalone-apps/#3-start-the-build) or [reference](https://reactnative.dev/docs/signed-apk-android#generating-the-release-aab) for a pure [signed](https://www.decoide.org/react-native/docs/signed-apk-android.html) React Native build.
+To build the application see the [reference](https://reactnative.dev/docs/signed-apk-android#generating-the-release-aab).
+To sign the app see the [reference](https://www.decoide.org/react-native/docs/signed-apk-android.html).

 ## Roadmap